Hidden-Shift Problem for Bent Functions

 And indeed we got the correct shift!

 We now use the second algorithm described in [2].
-This algorithm only requires to implement \(f\) and not its dual, however requires \(O(n)\) samples from the circuit.
+This algorithm only requires implementing \(f\) and not its dual; however, it requires \(O(n)\) samples from the circuit.

 @qfunc